Home » Blog » Sweet Zucchini Relish Canning Recipe

 Step 2: Prepare the Vegetables

-• Peppers: Wash the peppers well.
-Cut them in half and remove the stems and seeds.
-Chop, measure, and add the peppers to the bowl.
+About 2 medium bell peppers will give you 2 cups of chopped peppers.
+Wash the peppers well, then cut them in half and remove the stems, ribs, and seeds.
+Chop, measure, and add 2 cups of chopped peppers to the bowl.

 Step 3: Soak the Vegetables in Salted Ice Water